-Mexico sits just below the USA and is famous for its beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.
+Mexico is famous for its beautiful beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.

 Tulum is located on the Yucatan Peninsula, once dominated by the Mayan Civilization, and has a hip, artistic, eco-conscious vibe that attracts visitors from all over the world – plus it blends seamlessly with the ancient Mayan Ruins located just steps from the beach.